Apply now

 Ian Axford (New Zealand) Fellowships in Public Policy

 Ian Axford (New Zealand) Fellowships in Public Policy are for outstanding mid-career American professionals to research and gain first-hand experience of public policy in New Zealand.
 Each year, two or three Fellowships for the duration of three to seven months are granted.
-Applications for the 2026 cycle are now open!
-Click here to find out more and apply.
+Click here to find out more.